-7.1 LANDSCAPE PLANNING
+7.1 LANDSCAPE PLANNING AND HARVEST AREA DESIGN

-To implement timber operations in a manner that ensures landscapes maintain biodiversity and ecosystem function.
+To implement forest operations in a manner that ensures landscapes maintain biodiversity and ecosystem function.

 Forest operators are expected to manage the forest cover in a manner that maintains biodiversity and ecological integrity.
 The SHS approved in the FMP is the mechanism by which the forest cover is managed.